 A breast lift, also known as a mastopexy, is a cosmetic surgery procedure that reshapes the breasts and raises the nipples to correct drooping and sagging.
 Many factors can cause the breasts to droop, sag, and elongate.
-These include pregnancy, breastfeeding, weight gain or loss, and aging.
-Gravity is not a friend, and, unfortunately, diet and exercise can’t correct the issue once sagging has occurred.
+Often these conditions arise due to pregnancy, breastfeeding, weight gain or loss, and aging.
+Gravity is not a friend, and, unfortunately, diet and exercise usually can’t correct the issue once sagging has occurred.

 Where do I begin?
 Dr. Shaddix is an extraordinary plastic surgeon!
 His passion and love for what he does is evident in every aspect of his practice.
 He has gone above and beyond to provide me with the best breast augmentation experience and results.
 I would recommend anyone and everyone to utilize the skills and expertise of Dr. Shaddix and his amazing staff!”Read Patient Reviews